alchemyplatform/aa-sdk/site/signers/guides/walletkit.md

 ### Configure ModularAccountAlchemyClient

-Finally, create `createModularAccountAlchemyClient` using the signer we just created to control the modular smart contract wallet.
+Finally, create `createModularAccountAlchemyClient` using the signer we just created to control the modular account.

 ```ts
 import { createModularAccountAlchemyClient } from "@alchemy/aa-alchemy";